The person at the center of this case

 He may travel to different locations in South America for business purposes, and he is known to have been in Colombia from approximately 2006 through 2007.

-Miguel A. Alvarado operates 29-foot motorboat that collides with personal watercraft on Intercoastal waterway near Treasure Island, killing two men.
-Alvarado flees the scene.
+Alvarado collided with personal watercraft on Intercoastal waterway near Treasure Island, killing two men.
+He fled the scene.

-State warrants issued by Circuit Court for the Sixth Judicial Circuit of Florida, Pinellas County for leaving the scene of boating accident (two counts) and boating under the influence-manslaughter (two counts).
+Circuit Court for the Sixth Judicial Circuit of Florida issued state warrants for Alvarado's arrest on charges of leaving the scene of fatal boating accident (two counts) and boating under the influence-manslaughter (two counts).